Meet the team

-Rooted in Place was founded by Tom & Mike to help support communities to take on assets and land.
+Rooted in Place was founded by Tom, Mike, and Emma to help support communities to take on assets and land.
 They bring deep sector understanding alongside practical delivery experience in making assets work for local people while enabling Community Wealth Building

 Tom Carman